AID Search FAQ’s

 How will this project build capacity and inform evidence-based service delivery?

-The AID Search’s focus on quality information resources recognizes that families are the key decision-makers in autism treatment, but to take on this role properly they require access to comprehensive sources of evidence-based information that recognize the complexity of life for families of children with ASD.
+The AID Search’s focus on quality information resources recognizes that families are the key decision-makers in autism treatment, but to take on this role properly, they require access to comprehensive sources of evidence-based information that recognize the complexity of life for families of children with ASD.
 In many countries, including Canada, the provincial silos of education, health and social services do not support integrated information resources that meet family needs.
-By developing and promoting the AID Search platform, ACT’s intent is to support the building of the capacity of families, by encouraging “connoisseurship” of good practice as families learn to critically assess efficacy claims and ignore those that are both costly and/or ineffective.
+By developing and promoting the AID Search platform, ACT intends to support the building of the capacity of families, by encouraging “connoisseurship” of good practice as families learn to critically assess efficacy claims and ignore those that are both costly and/or ineffective.
 The AID also includes resources for adults with autism.

 For More Information